-- Delivery, distribution, or manufacturing of a controlled substance, except in regard to minors and alcohol. - It's important to know that officers can still arrest someone at the scene if he/she has an outstanding warrant
+- Delivery, distribution, or manufacturing of a controlled substance, except concerning minors and alcohol. - It is important to know that officers can still arrest someone at the scene if he/she has an outstanding warrant.

-In order to receive immunity, a person must first make the call to 911 for help, in good faith.
+To receive immunity, a person must first make the call to 911 for help, in good faith.